stm32p103/vsce-practice/experiment/extension/README.md

-# angular-view README
+# experiment README

-This is the README for your extension "angular-view".
+This is the README for your extension "experiment".
 After writing up a brief description, we recommend including the following sections.

 ## Features